-David Vanille's opinion: Coconut, nutmeg.
-Powerful notes of eucalyptus, musk, with hints of ginger, turmeric and nutmeg.
-It's an incredible variety that you must absolutely discover!
+Selim pepper seduces for its original flavours of coconut, nutmeg, eucalyptus, musk, with hints of ginger and turmeric.
+It is an incredible variety that you must absolutely discover!

-Food pairing: White and red meat, poultry, pigeon, fish, shellfish, vegetables, desserts.
+Pairings in the kitchen: White and red meats, poultry, pigeon, fish, shellfish, vegetables, desserts.

 Warning: Last items in stock!